What A-levels do you need to study law?

 - Read more: what are university entry requirements?

-Examples of law degree requirementsBelow are a range of Bachelor of Law (with Honours) courses offered by different universities and the A-level entry requirements they ask for (as of 18 November 2021):
+Examples of law degree requirementsBelow are a range of Bachelor of Law (with honours) courses offered by different universities and the A-level entry requirements for 2024 students:

-University of Edinburgh: AAA-AAB in A-levels, including either an A-level in English or a grade 7 GCSE in English.
+University of Edinburgh: A*AA-ABB in A-levels, including either a grade B in an English A-level (Language, Literature or combined) or a grade 7 GCSE in English Language and Literature.

-Aston University: BBB in A-levels, as well as 5 GCSE grades 9-4 including GCSE maths at grade C/4 and GCSE English at grade C/4.
+Aston University: BBB in A-levels, as well as 5 GCSE grades 9-4 including GCSE maths at grade 4 and GCSE English at grade 4.

 As well as satisfying any qualification and grade requirements, you’ll need to write a strong personal statement to stand out and possibly sit an entry test known as the Lnat (the Law National Aptitude Test).